Antonino Ragusa: Spezia

 On 1 September 2019, Ragusa joined Spezia on loan until 30 June 2020.

 Brescia

 On 1 October 2020, Ragusa joined Brescia on loan with an option to buy.

 Lecce

-On 29 January 2022, he transferred on a permanent basis to Serie B club Lecce and signed a contract until 30 June 2022.
+On 29 January 2022, he transferred permanently to Serie B club Lecce and signed a contract until 30 June 2022.

 Messina

 On 31 January 2023, Ragusa joined his hometown club Messina in Serie C.

 International career

-In November 2011 Ragusa received his first national team call-up.
+In November 2011, Ragusa received his first national team call-up.
 That month Ragusa played both rounds of 2013 UEFA European Under-21 Football Championship qualification.
 He was the left winger in the latter game (round 5) against Hungary.